airbytehq/airbyte/docs/integrations/destinations/pgvector.md

 :::note

-git The schema names are case sensitive.
+- The schema names are case sensitive.

 :::